BOARD & STAFF

 + Kori Saika Chen, Public Representative & Treasurer

-Kori Saika Chen is the Co-Owner of Alkali Rye - Oakland's Beverage Shop, a retail small business that sells delicious drinks and aims to promote Black, Indigenous, People of Color, Women, LGTBQ+, and progressive artisans.
+Kori Saika Chen is the Co-Owner of two businesses, Alkali Rye (a retail shop in Oakland that aims to promote Black, Indigenous, People of Color, Women, LGTBQ+, and progressive artisans) and The Matcha Factory (a tea business partnered with Japanese farms and cooperatives focused on zero waste and thoughtful hospitality).
 He was born in Berkeley, raised in Oakland, and of the firm belief that housing is a human right.
+He is honored to have served on the BACLT Board since 2023 and as Board Treasurer since 2024.
+In his free time, Kori enjoys spending time with friends and family, reading, and trail running and hiking in the East Bay Hills.

 + Stephen Barton, Public Representative